luffah/ogaget/README.md

 # ogaget
-Note: this tool is an alternative to the creation of collection in OGA and may not be adapted for all usage.
+Note: this tool is an unofficial alternative to the creation of collection in OGA and may not be adapted for all usage.

 A tool to store credits related to media from OpenGameArt.org